St. Paul in Howard County, Nebraska — The American Midwest (Upper Plains)

 In 1938 Alexander was among the first thirteen inductees to baseball's Hall of Fame.
 He died in St. Paul, Nebraska, on November 4, 1950.
 In "The Winning Team," Alexander's 1952 film biography, the baseball immortal was portrayed by Ronald Reagan.

 Erected by Nebraska State Historical Society.
 (Marker Number 317.)

 Marker series.
 Nebraska State Historical Society marker series.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-Ed Fleming (about 400 feet away, measured in a direct line).
+Ed Fleming (a few steps from this marker).

 Also see . . .

 1. Grover Cleveland Alexander Statistics - MLB.com.
 (Submitted on October 14, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 2. National Baseball Hall of Fame - Grover Cleveland Alexander.
 (Submitted on October 14, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 25, 2017.
 This page originally submitted on October 12, 2014, by Joan Shurtliff of Seward, Nebraska.
 This page has been viewed 288 times since then and 65 times this year.
 Last updated on June 24, 2017, by Jim McGeorge of Butte, Nebraska.
 Photos: 1. submitted on October 12, 2014, by Joan Shurtliff of Seward, Nebraska.
 2. submitted on October 14, 2014. • Bill Pfingsten was the editor who published this page.